Dimon7128/ECS_Project/README.md

   - `alb/` - Configures the Application Load Balancer.
   - `ecs-cluster/` - Sets up the ECS Cluster and associated services.
   - `iam/` - Manages IAM roles and policies for the ECS tasks and Lambda functions.
-  - `lambda/` - Contains Lambda function definitions and their triggers.
   - `rds/` - Provisions RDS instances and related configurations.
   - `vpc/` - Sets up the VPC, including subnets, route tables, and internet gateways.
 - `outputs.tf` - Defines outputs after the Terraform apply is complete.